History of 56 Prince's Gate

 11 Thurloe Place, London, SW7 2RS

-Guests/Visitors (i.e. non-Seaver students) are permitted in the reception only, except in special cases, where prior permission has been granted.
-Upon receiving the permission of the Director or Program Assistant, guests accompanied by their host may visit the student kitchen/drawing room before midnight.
-Guests are never permitted in student rooms without the permission of the Director.
+Visitors to the London House are permitted in the Reception area only, except in special cases, where prior permission has been granted.
+Upon receiving the permission of the Director or Assistant Director, guests accompanied by their host may take a 30-minute tour of the house.
+Guests are never permitted in student bedrooms without the permission of the Director.

 Guests/Visitors From International Programs Staying at Another Program Facility

-- When students travel and will be away from the House for a weekend, students willing to permit students from another Program to sleep in their beds may in turn request permission to stay in another Program's facility.
+- London students willing to permit students from another Pepperdine international programme site to sleep in their beds may in turn request permission to stay in the Florence, Lausaanne or Heidelberg houses.

 - Each week, the Resident Advisors (RAs) will solicit names of anyone willing to have students stay in their beds.
-RAs and Program Assistant will coordinate all housing requests.
+RAs and the Assistant Director will coordinate all housing requests.